-A 2-year AAS-level degree in brewing should provide students with additional experience and skill sets in the science of brewing/fermentation through completion of a minimum set of capstone courses, such as those suggested below, that target the following learning outcomes and through which students can attain these learning outcomes.
-Hands-on experience also is recommended and could be fulfilled through internships with nearby breweries if an onsite brewing system is not available.
+A brewing or fermentation science degree should provide students with an additional strong body of knowledge, experience, and skill sets in the science of brewing/fermentation through completion of a minimum set of capstone courses, such as those suggested below, that target the following learning outcomes and through which students can attain these learning outcomes.
+It is essential that the courses encompass a mix of lecture and practical classes, with student access to hands-on brewing and analytical work in an operational small-scale brewing system.